 Insurance receivables are recognised when due.
 They are measured at initial recognition at the fair value received or receivable.
 Subsequent to initial recognition, insurance receivables are measured at amortised cost, using effective interest method.
-A loss allowance is measured at an amount equal to lifetime ECL, with the impairment loss recognised in the income statement.
+A loss allowance is measured at an amount equal to lifetime ECL, with the impairment loss recognised in the statement of profit or loss.

-The expected credit loss impairment provisional amounts are recognised in the income statement monthly.
+The expected credit loss impairment provisional amounts are recognised in the statement of profit or loss monthly.
 Subsequent increases in the recoverable amount of the insurance receivable are treated as a reversal of the previous expected credit loss impairment amount.